| Chinchilla

 animal can accidentally swallow them.
 They can also use pumice

 blocks; in addition to using it for playtime, these blocks can maintain their teeth.
+As long as they're closely supervised, your

 pet chinchilla should get some time outside of the cage.
 Make